How to build a Meta Ray-Ban Display app

 No camera, no audio capture

-Camera access is exclusive to the native Device Access Toolkit.
-No web app on the platform can see through the glasses.
-Microphone / audio capture is also unavailable on the web path.
+Camera and microphone access is exclusive to the native Meta Wearables Device Access Toolkit.
+No web app on the platform can see through the glasses or capture audio.
+Web Apps also have no text input, no back navigation, no cursor, and no offline mode.

 Building your first Web App